What Is Forex Trading and How Does It Work?

 Macroeconomics and Monetary Policies

 Perhaps some of the obvious factors that could influence Forex prices are macroeconomic conditions like inflation rates and monetary policy decisions like interest rate hikes.
-While the effects of these factors are not black or white, usually, higher inflation rates tend to decrease the purchasing power of a country's currency, hence affecting the overall Forex market and vice versa.
+While the effects of these factors are not black or white, higher inflation rates usually decrease the purchasing power of a country's currency, affecting the overall Forex market and vice versa.

 Geopolitics